NelsonSZZ/sMRI_Skills/R/OASIS_Data-set_Demo/Brief_Outline.md

 Instead of just a general correlational test, that tells you the strength of the relationship, models shows you the size of that relationship.

+## Model comparison - Why We Do It